nicola-palmieri/Animal_Trial_Analyzer/README.md

-# 🧪 Animal Trial Analyzer
+# 🧪 Table Analyzer

-The **Animal Trial Analyzer** is a Shiny dashboard that guides veterinary teams from raw monitoring spreadsheets to exploratory statistics, downloadable model summaries, and publication-ready visualisations.
+The **Table Analyzer** is a Shiny dashboard that guides veterinary teams from raw monitoring spreadsheets to exploratory statistics, downloadable model summaries, and publication-ready visualisations.
 The code in this repository reflects the current production app and is ready to run locally in R.

 ---